ysthakur/arts-n-stem/pages/pong/Step4.md

 ---
 layout: step
-description: Making the ball bounce off the paddles
+title: Making the ball bounce off the paddles
 ---

 ## Making the ball bounce off the paddles